day8/re-frame/docs/MentalModelOmnibus.md

 > Any sufficiently complicated GUI contains an ad hoc,
 > informally-specified, bug-ridden, slow implementation
 > of a hierarchical Finite State Machine  <br>
-> -- [me failing to impress my two twitter followers]
+> -- me, trying too hard to impress my two twitter followers

 `event handlers` collectively
 implement the "control" part of an application.
 Their logic